dherrera1911/dherrera1911.github.io/_posts/2025-08-10-open-neural-coding.md

 ### Filtering neurons by brain area

 The Visual Coding - Neuropixels dataset contains recordings from many brain areas and neurons.
-For neural coding analyses, we might want to focus on a specific brain area, or on neurons that satisfy some quality metrics.
+For a given analyses, we might want to focus on neurons from a specific brain area, that satisfy some quality metrics.
 (See this [quality metrics tutorial](https://allensdk.readthedocs.io/en/latest/_static/examples/nb/ecephys_quality_metrics.html) from AllenSDK).